 1. Filter for a Specific Type of Metric You Want

-But how can we get the total number of events with event action product click?
+But how can we get the number of total product click events?

-That way, when I’m looking at the list of filters in my Google Data Studio reports at a future date, I can quickly see what this filter is doing.
+That way, when I’m looking at the list of filters in my Looker Studio reports later on, I will immediately know what this filter is doing.